Educational Requirements

 Film and Television Institute of India (FTII), Pune:

-- FTII is one of the most prestigious film schools in India, offering comprehensive courses in screenwriting, direction, cinematography, and more.
-Admission is highly competitive.
+- Overview: FTII is one of the premier film institutes in India, offering comprehensive courses in screenwriting and other aspects of filmmaking.

 -